-I am a third-year PhD student in the Department of Statistics at UC Berkeley, advised by Bin Yu.
+I am a third-year PhD candidate in the Department of Statistics at UC Berkeley, advised by Bin Yu.

 My research is primarily focused on ensuring that machine learning models are trustworthy of making real-world decisions in high-impact fields such as finance, medicine, criminal justice, and more.
 My research is supported by the NSF Graduate Research Fellowship.